OriginalAlien/TikTokBotter/README.md

 Really Advanced Tool That Uses Zefoy To Bot Your TikTok Follow, Hearts, Views, & Shares!\
 (*I recommend your python version to be 3.6)\
 1. Download Python And Web Chrome Driver.
-2. Install The Modules Required In Python.
+2. Install The Modules Required In Python Or Just Run setup.bat With Pip Install Installed.
 3. In The Code, Put The FIle Location For The Web Chrome Driver EXE.
 4. Run It And Then Type Ur TikTok Video URL And Solve The Captcha And It Will Start.
 5. This Is No Longer In Beta.